renatoathaydes/osgi-run/README.md

     * ``config``: Map of properties that should be added to the container's config file.
         This property is ignored if `configSettings` is set to 'none'.
     * ``wrapInstructions``: instructions for wrapping non-bundles.
 See the relevant section below.
+    * ``excludedBundles``: List of regular expressions to match against bundle file names which must not be added to the OSGi runtime.

 The default `config` for Felix is: